 Q. When can I start?

-A. Once you fill out an Application, you’ll need to attend a Volunteer Orientation.
+A. Once you fill out an application, it will be reviewed and, depending on your interests and availability and WHS' current needs, you will be invited to sign up for an orientation.
 After orientation, you can decide where or in what capacity you’d like to help out.
-Those that wish to volunteer at the adoption centers must attend a new volunteer shift at the adoption center of their choosing.
+Those who wish to volunteer at the adoption centers must attend a phone interview and a new volunteer shift at the adoption center of their choosing.
 View our locations here.

 Q. Is there a way that I can volunteer before the

 A. You can help us distribute information about our Pet of the Week.
 Information about our Pet of the Week and the flyer can be found here.

 Q. What kinds of things can I do as a volunteer?